-To participate in the Pasteur - Paris University International Doctoral program, a prospective host laboratory must be affiliated with a Doctoral School of one of the three partner Universities of the program: Université Paris Descartes, Université Paris Diderot and Université Pierre et Marie Curie.
+To participate in the Pasteur - Paris University International Doctoral program, a host laboratory must be affiliated with a Doctoral School of one of the three partner Universities of the program: Université de Paris, the Sorbonne Université, and the Université Paris Saclay.

 Can an advisor that already has a Ph.D. student in the program present another candidate for the following application period?

 No advisor may have more than one Ph.D. student in the program.

 What information should be contained in the host laboratory recommendation letter?

 The host laboratory must certify that it is willing to host and supervise the prospective Ph.D. candidate if he/she is accepted into the program.
 The host laboratory should indicate why it proposes the candidate for its laboratory and for the PPU program.

 Following the interview, when will I be notified of acceptance into the Ph.D. program?

 The candidates selected for the program and their host labs will be notified by email shortly after the interviews, generally within 1 week.

 How long is the interview stay in Paris?

 Four days.
 The exact dates are indicated on the Current Call Page.